oVirt/ovirt-system-tests/README.md

 Welcome to the oVirt System Tests source repository.

-This repository is hosted on [gerrit.ovirt.org:ovirt-system-tests](https://gerrit.ovirt.org/#/admin/projects/ovirt-system-tests) and a **backup** of it is hosted on [GitHub:ovirt-system-tests](https://github.com/oVirt/ovirt-system-tests)
+This repository is hosted on [GitHub:ovirt-system-tests](https://github.com/oVirt/ovirt-system-tests)

 # System requirements